-In addition, based on such standards, the Governance Committee determined that Messrs.
-Emery and Vering are not independent.
-Mr. Emery is not independent because he is our Chairman, President and Chief Executive Officer ("CEO").
-Mr. Vering is not independent because he served as Interim President and General Manager of our oil and gas subsidiary during a portion of 2010 and 2011.
+In addition, based on such standards, the Governance Committee determined that Mr. Emery is not independent because he is our Chairman and Chief Executive Officer ("CEO").

 Board Leadership Structure.
-As noted above, our Board is currently comprised of ten directors, eight of whom are independent.
 Mr. Emery has served as our Chairman of the Board and CEO since 2005 and has been a member of our Board since 2004.
 Mr. Emery provides strategic, operational, and technical expertise and context for the matters considered by our Board.
-After considering alternative board leadership structures, our Board chose to retain the ability to balance an independent Board structure with the designation of an independent Presiding Director and to appoint as Chairman a CEO-Director with knowledge of and experience in the operations of our Company.
-At this time, our Board believes that having a single person serve as Chairman and CEO provides unified and responsible leadership for our Company and in conjunction with the Presiding Director provides the proper balance to ensure the Board receives the information, experience and direction it needs to effectively govern.
+After considering alternative board leadership structures, our Board chose to retain the ability to balance an independent Board structure with the designation of an independent Lead Director and to appoint as Chairman a CEO-Director with knowledge of and experience in the operations of our Company.
+At this time, our Board believes that having a single person serve as Chairman and CEO provides unified and responsible leadership for our Company and in conjunction with the Lead Director provides the proper balance to ensure the Board receives the information, experience and direction it needs to effectively govern.